gbtec-ag/game-of-life/README.md

 * As a reference, see the example implementation inside the `init` method
 * Also, you have methods named `next`, `play` and `stop` available
   * Like described in the `Application`-section, this methods will trigger if you click corresponding buttons on the ui
-* To render your generation on the UI, you need to call `drawGeneration` method with the data which needs to be rendered
+* To render your generation from the UI, you need to call the `drawGeneration` method with the data which needs to be rendered
   * See example in the `init` method
-  * The length and height of your generation data matrix must equal (e.g. `16x16`), otherwise it will render incorrectly
+  * The length and height of your generation data matrix must match (e.g. `16x16`), otherwise it will render incorrectly
-* Feel free to create additional classes if it helps to you to organize your code
+* Feel free to create additional classes if it helps to organize your code